 \section{$D_{\max}$ AEP for channels}

-In this section we prove an Asymptotic Equipartition Theorem for quantum channels beyond the state-version.
+In this section we prove an Asymptotic Equipartition Property for quantum channels.
 It comes with a cost that we lose the second order expansion as it is unclear even in finite dimensions.
 We say $\Psi:\M_*\to \N_*$ is a \textbf{replacer channel} if